Surgical Procedures: Pelvic Exenteration

 Early walking and deep breathing will be help prevent blood clots and pneumonia.
 If a vaginal reconstruction was done, you will only be able to lie on your back, side, or stand.
 You will be unable to sit for 6-8 weeks.

-Your medical team will discuss with you the medications you will be taking for blood clot, infection, pain, and constipation prevention, among others.
+Your care team will discuss with you the medications you will be taking for blood clot prevention, infection, pain, and constipation, among others.

 Your healthcare provider will talk to you about any restrictions while you are at home based on the extent of your surgical procedure.
 Often, a nurse will visit you at home to teach you stoma, drain, and incisional care.